DNS/mangapanda-downloader/README.md

 ```
     .\mangapanda-downloader.ps1
 ```
-* All file will be downloaded at "d:\naruto"
+* All file will be saved to "d:\naruto"

 System Requirements
 -------------------

 - Windows 7/8 or higher
-- Windows Vista with Service Pack 1
-- Windows Server 2003 with Service Pack 2
+- Windows Server 2008 or higher
-- Windows XP with Service Pack 3